A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks: Related Work

 \subsection{Stein Variational Gradient Descent (SVGD).}

-SVGD is a gradient method for approximating a target distribution, which was originally proposed for Bayesian inference \cite{liu2016stein}.
+SVGD \cite{liu2016stein} is a gradient method for approximating a target distribution, which was originally proposed for Bayesian inference.
 SVGD iteratively transports a set of particles to approximate a target distribution by minimizing the Kullback-Leibler (KL) divergence.
-However, \cite{zhuo2018message} obverses that particles of SVGD tend to collapse to modes of the target distribution, and this particle degeneracy phenomenon becomes more severe with higher dimensions.
-This issue was explained in this study \cite{ba2021understanding}, the authors compared the SVGD update with the gradient descent on the maximum mean discrepancy (MMD).
-To address this challenge, \cite{d2021annealed} employs an annealing schedule to solve the inability of the particles to escape from local modes and the inefficiency in reproducing the density of the different regions.
+However, as observed in \cite{zhuo2018message}, the particles of SVGD tend to collapse to modes of the target distribution, and this particle degeneracy phenomenon becomes more severe with higher dimensions.
+This issue was explained in a previous study \cite{ba2021understanding}, the authors compared the SVGD update with the gradient descent on the maximum mean discrepancy (MMD).
+To address this challenge, annealed-SVGD \cite{d2021annealed} employs an annealing schedule to solve the inability of the particles to escape from local modes and the inefficiency in reproducing the density of the different regions.
 Selecting an appropriate kernel remains a key challenge, as the performance of the algorithm is highly dependent on the choice of kernel \cite{duncan2023geometry}.
-Multiple-kernel learning (MKL) enables the combination of multiple kernels into a single, unified kernel, providing greater flexibility in the learning process \cite{ai2023stein}.
+Multiple-kernel learning SVGD (MKL-SVGD) \cite{ai2023stein} enables the combination of multiple kernels into a single, unified kernel, providing greater flexibility in the learning process.
 In MOO, the first study MOO-SVGD \cite{liu2021profiling} adapted SVGD to profile the Pareto front while maintaining diversity, providing an eﬀicient alternative to traditional methods.